Hiromi-Ayase/brackets-shizimily-multiencoding/README.md

-# Shizimily Multiencoding for Brackets
+# Shizimily Multi-Encoding for Brackets
 An extension for [Brackets](https://github.com/adobe/brackets/) to read and write non UTF-8 encoding file.

 ### How to Install